-Before you can actually access your new EC2 instances you must first set up public IPs through which to reach them, as well as use your Wazuh Lab key pair for authentication.
+Before you can actually access your new EC2 instances you must first set up public IP addresses through which to reach them, as well as use your Wazuh Lab key pair for authentication.

-We will set up an Elastic IP for each new EC2 instance.
-You will use these IPs only for reaching your EC2 instances from outside of the VPC, like for SSH, RDP, or HTTPS.
+We will set up an Elastic IP address for each new EC2 instance.
+You will use these IP addresses only for reaching your EC2 instances from outside of the VPC, like for SSH, RDP, or HTTPS.
 The instances will communicate with each other exclusively via their VPC private IPs.

 For each of the new EC2 instances (Wazuh Server, Linux Agent, Elastic Server, Windows Agent), do the following: